-7.11 The Almeria MCSD reform decision did not update the constitutive documents of the MCSD in terms of 'rules of procedure', 'terms of reference' and 'composition' (see Annex 2).
-The present MCSD reform should update these constitutive documents in the light of the Almeria reform and the current reform, as well as the COP18 decision (IG.17/5), which specifically mentions the need to update them.
+- 7.13 The Almeria MCSD reform decision did not update the constitutive documents of the MCSD in terms of 'rules of procedure', 'terms of reference' and 'composition' (Annex 2).
+The present MCSD reform should update these constitutive documents in the light of the Almeria reform and the current reform, as well as the COP 18 decision, which specifically mentions the need to update them. - 7.14 In order for the MCSD membership list to be updated during the current biennium, it is recommended that, based on a proposal from the Secretariat, the MCSD Steering Committee proposes an updated list of MCSD members to the Bureau meeting preceding COP 19, with a view to establishing a new list of MCSD members, to be presented and adopted at COP 19.

-Recommendation 9: It is recommended that this present reform updates the constitutive documents of the MCSD in terms of 'rules of procedure', 'terms of reference' and 'composition' (UNEP(OCA)/MED EG.140/Inf.4) with the outcome of the Almeria reform and this present reform.
+Recommendation 13: It is recommended that this present reform updates the constitutive documents of the MCSD in terms of 'rules of procedure', 'terms of reference' and 'composition' (UNEP(OCA)/MED WG.140/Inf.4) with the outcome of the Almeria reform and this present reform.